codeadamca/laravel-blade-cms-journal/README.md

 # Journal Module for Laravel CMS

-This is a basic journal module basaed on the Laravel CMS avalable in my [laravel-blade-cms](https://github.com/codeadamca/laravel-blade-cms) repo.
+This is a basic journal module developed to work with the Laravel CMS avalable in my [laravel-blade-cms](https://github.com/codeadamca/laravel-blade-cms) repo.

 ## Database